-The mission of the Bachelor of Social Work program is to advance social and economic and environmental justice by preparing students for competent, empowering generalist social work practice to individuals, families, groups, communities and organizations.
+The mission of the Bachelor of Social Work program is to advance social and economic and environmental justice by preparing students for competent, empowering generalist social work practice to individuals, families, groups, communities and organizations, both locally and globally.

-BSW Program Goals Areas BSW Program Goals BSW Competencies Observable Practice Behaviors Foundation Year 1 ETHICAL AND PROFESSIONAL BEHAVIOR GoalsWith an understanding of the profession's historical development, ensure that BSW students, as representatives of the profession, its mission and its The BSW Student will apply social work ethical principles to guide professional behavior and practice.
+BSW Program Goals Areas BSW Program Goals BSW Competencies Observable Practice Behaviors Foundation Year 1 ETHICAL AND PROFESSIONAL BEHAVIOR With an understanding of the profession's historical development, ensure that BSW students, as representatives of the profession, its mission and its historical values, commit themselves to the profession's enhancement and to their own ongoing professional conduct and growth.
+Ensure that BSW students critically apply the ethical principles of the profession to The BSW Student will apply social work ethical principles to guide professional behavior and practice.
 (1a.)
 Demonstrate the ability to make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct in research, and additional code of ethics as appropriate to the context (1b.)
 Demonstrate the ability to accurately use reflection and self-regulation to manage personal values and maintain professionalism in practice situations (1c.)
 Demonstrate professional demeanor in behavior, appearance, and in oral, written and electronic communication (1d.)
 Demonstrate the ability to use technology ethically and appropriately to facilitate practice outcomes (1e.)
 Demonstrate the ability to use supervision and consultation to guide professional judgment and behavior

-their practice, utilizing frameworks of ethical decision-
+their practice, utilizing

+frameworks of ethical decision-

-making, as well as relevant laws and
+making, as well as

+relevant laws and

 regulations to their

-practice at the micro, mezzo, and
+practice at the

+micro, mezzo, and

-macro levels.
+- macro levels.
+0, 1, , 11

-2 DIVERSITY AND DIFFERENCE IN PRACTICE Ensure that BSW students are knowledgeable about, and sensitive to, how the intersection of such multiple life experiences as oppression, poverty, marginalization, alienation, privilege, power and acclaim, based upon such factors as age, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, immigration status, marital status, political ideology, race, religion/spirituality, Students will engage in competent and effective practice with diverse populations.
+2 DIVERSITY AND DIFFERENCE IN PRACTICE Ensure that BSW students are knowledgeable about, and sensitive to, how the intersection of such multiple life experiences as oppression, poverty, marginalization, alienation, privilege, power and acclaim, based upon such factors as age, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, immigration status, marital status, Students will engage in competent and effective practice with diverse populations.
 (2a.)
 Demonstrate the ability to effectively apply and communicate an understanding of the importance of diversity and difference in shaping life experiences in practice at the micro, mezzo, and macro levels (2b.)
 Demonstrate the ability to present themselves as learners and engage clients and constituencies as experts of their own experiences (2c.)
 Demonstrate the ability to effectively apply self-awareness and self-regulation to manage the influence of personal biases and values in working with diverse clients and constituencies

+political ideology, race, religion/spirituality,